“Have your AST 1 but could use a little refresh or want to sharpen your skills? This course is for you.

 Equipment and Clothing

 We recommend you bring your own transceiver, shovel, and probe if you have it.
 It is important to become familiar with the kit that you bring into the backcountry with you and know how to use it.
-Rentals available if needed.
+Loaners available if needed.
+Please advise us in advance if you require any of these items.

 Equipment